licao2998/EC601-A1-04/sprint1.md

 ## Users

-Banks
+- Banks

-(Insurance company)
+- (Insurance company)

-Credit cards users
+- Credit cards users

 ## User Stories

+- I, as a bank staff, want
+- I, as the credit cards user, want

 ## MVP and MVP user stories

-- Technologies to evaluate and reason for choosing them
+## Technologies to evaluate and reason for choosing them

+- machine learning models, such as SVM, Decision Tree and Random Forest Classifier
+-

-- Setup of development environment
+## Setup of development environment

+- python, python libraries
+- dataset from kaggle

-- Next Sprint goals
+## Next Sprint goals

+-

 ## Literature Review